onkwon/yaos/README.md

-# YAOS
+# yaos

-YAOS is Yet Another Operating System for Internet of Things(IoT) devices, specifically for a single-core processor without MMU virtualization.
+yaos is for Internet of Things(IoT) devices, specifically for a single-core processor without MMU virtualization.
 It is designed for energy efficiency and hardware independent development.

 Refer to `/Documentation` directory for more information such as compiling, porting, APIs, etc.